 Studio lights overcome much of the above, and offer expandability and versatility too, but are NOT portable or automatic.
 Any manual flash system (speedlights or studio lights) allows total and precise control, but the downside is that it is very manual.
 Tedious even (but a flash meter makes it be fast and easy).
 However, this is also the strong plus which appeals to many people, because then you can do absolutely anything you are able to do, the limitation is only in your abilities to imagine and do it.

-I hope this does not sound negative.
 I have two Nikon SB-800 speedlights, and four Alienbees studio lights.
 All are totally awesome.
-I would never give up any of it.
 They simply do different things, in different ways.

 Speedlights: Most, but not all, speedlights offer TTL.
 These offer TTL for one flash connected to the hot shoe, but in digital today, multiple flash units require a system like the Nikon Commander to do multiple TTL flash (with compatible flash units).